ElTangas/jtag2updi/README.md

 avrdude -> HW Serial interface -> Programmer MCU (e.g. Mega328P) -> SW Serial on PD6 -> Target MCU (e.g. tiny817)

 Currently, I have not tested this software with a level shifter, however, since the UPDI pin is high voltage tolerant, it's ok to have V_prog > V_target, but not the reverse. <strong>Warning: only the UPDI pins of devices that support high voltage programming should be assumed to be high voltage tolerant.
-This is not the case for the Mega AVR-0 series!</strong>
+This is not the case for the MegaAVR 0-series or AVR-DA series! </strong>

 Notice, however, that the logic levels need to be compatible for successful programming: V_target cannot be lower than about 60% of V_prog (60% will likelly work, 70% is guaranteed to work).
 Therefore, it will not be possible to program a 2.5V target with a 5.0V programmer, because communication errors will surely occur (but no electrical damage), but if V_target is 3.3V (66% of 5.0V) chances are good.

 <pre>
                                             V_prog                 V_target